 In the 1820’s ‘The Dolphin’ was kept by the Lawrence family – James and Elizabeth and their daughter Amelia with the help of a servant, Harriet Wallace.
 There was also a lodger, Mr. Bean, who worked for the Post Office.
 With a theatre at the back of the Inn, it must have been a very busy place when Mr. Fisher’s Company of Actors was visiting Sudbury.

-On the night of November 5th, 1823, Mrs. Lawrence and her daughter were relaxing by the kitchen fire with Mr. Bean, Harriet and a friend, Esther Weakly.
+On the night of November 5th, 1823, Mrs. Lawrence and her daughter were relaxing by the kitchen fire with Mr. Bean, Harriet, and a friend, Esther Weakly.
 No doubt they had all had a busy day so were not pleased when they heard loud banging on the front door at 10 o’ clock.
 Mrs Lawrence unlocked the door and four young men forced themselves into the narrow passage; she asked if they would walk into the parlour or the bar.
 Without taking any notice of her question, one of them swore that they had killed all the constables, justices, and the mayor of Sudbury.
 They proceeded to the kitchen and told her that they were coming to give her a treat that would make her remember Gunpowder Treason.

 Once in the kitchen, William Brasier Jones took a candle and started lighting fireworks known as ‘serpents’ and ‘squibs’.
 The noise from exploding squibs and the pungent smell of sulphur from the black powder must have been terrifying in a small space.
-Mrs. Lawrence did her best to put the fireworks out by stamping on them whilst her daughter, Amelia, struck WBJ on the arm as he attempted to light four or five at once at the candle.
-Amelia became very frightened and ran behind Mr. Bean.
+Mrs. Lawrence did her best to put the fireworks out by stamping on them whilst her daughter, Amelia, struck William on the arm as he attempted to light four or five at once at the candle but became very frightened and ran behind Mr. Bean.
 Jeremiah Wase then pushed her into a corner of the room and held her down by her shoulders whilst Thomas Adkin sat on her feet.
 Wase threw a lighted firework under her dress, burning her linen petticoats and shawl.
-Harriet, the maid servant, was also subjected to the same treatment; she was pushed over and the heavy wooden settle was thrown over her so she was much bruised.
+Harriet, the maid servant, was also subjected to the same treatment; she was pushed over and the heavy wooden settle was thrown over her, so she was much bruised.

 Such shocking behaviour had repercussions as Messrs.
 Wm Brasier Jones, Abijah Jones, Thomas Adkin and Jeremiah Wase were convicted before the Mayor, Branwhite Oliver, for firing and throwing fireworks into the Inn.
 They were fined twenty shillings each and costs.
 The consequences did not stop in Sudbury as the landlord of ‘The Dolphin’, James Lawrence, prosecuted the four young men for riot and assault.
 The case was heard at the Bury Quarter Sessions in January 1824.
 The defence tried to argue that the incident on November 5th had been more of an ‘idle frolic’ than a ‘malicious one’.
 It is very likely that the defendants had been drunk but throwing lighted fireworks around in the kitchen of a timber-framed house, (which probably had a thatched roof), was dangerous.
-Putting lighted fireworks under the petticoats of dresses when so many fatal accidents at the time came about as a result of sparks catching hold of combustible materials such as linen, muslin or cotton was incomprehensible.
+Putting lighted fireworks under the petticoats of dresses when so many fatal accidents at the time came about because of sparks catching hold of combustible materials such as linen, muslin or cotton was incomprehensible.

 Amelia and Harriet were called as witnesses.
 Both produced their clothes which had been much damaged by the fireworks.
-Fortunately, Amelia had been wearing a dress made of a woollen material otherwise the consequences could have been life-changing.
-The Jury did not take long to find all four defendants guilty and they were sentenced to fourteen days imprisonment and each fined £50.
+Fortunately, Amelia had been wearing a dress made of a woollen material otherwise the consequences could have been life changing.
+The Jury did not take long to find all four defendants guilty, and they were sentenced to fourteen days imprisonment and each fined £50.

 The defendants may or may not have served their sentences.
 It is doubtful if the father of William Brasier and Abijah was particularly upset by the incident at ‘The Dolphin’ as Regency Britain could be a brutal place and he had a reputation for violent behaviour as well as a bad temper.
 In 1816, for example, a young man called James Game brought an action against him for a vicious assault.
 Counsel for William Jones tried to argue that he had been very annoyed by people trespassing on his corn but, having reviewed the case, the Judge decided that more than nominal damages was required and granted the unusually high sum of £80 – equivalent in purchasing power to about £8,000 today.